sirjansapkota/GrainComp_GS/README.md

 ## scripts
     - Contains notebooks and various script files to run BGLR and BMTME packages in R as well as for making figures in python.

-## results
-     - figures: This folder contains figures generated using R and python for the data analysis done.